-No, you cannot retake a course if you previously passed it.
-If you failed a course then you can retake it.
-However, the failed grade will not be removed or averaged.
-Both the failed grade and the new grade are calculated into the GPA and included on your academic transcript.
+If you failed a course then you can retake it for credit.
+The failed grade will not be removed or averaged; rather both the failed grade and the new grade are calculated into the GPA and included on your academic transcript.

 If the course you need has a waitlist function, be sure to take advantage of it.
 Waitlists enable you to reserve a space that may become available in a lecture section that is currently full.
 If space becomes available and you are next on the waitlist, you will automatically be enrolled in the lecture section.
 Waitlists do not guarantee you a space in the lecture section, but allow you to wait for a space if one becomes available.
 Check the Registrar's Office website for the waitlist procedure.